Nagymartoni family: Heyday

 From his marriage with an unidentified noble lady, Simon (II) had three children.
 The eldest one Paul (I) rose to the highest of the family members, when he served as Judge royal for two decades, from 1328 to 1349.
 Lawrence functioned as ispán of Zaránd County between 1332 and 1338, the "German branch" of the Nagymartonis (later Fraknóis) descended from him.
 Simon's only daughter Clara married the military leader Alexander Köcski, Paul's predecessor in the position of Judge royal.

 Michael and his wife, an unidentified Austrian noblewoman, had five sons and a daughter.
 Unlike their cousins, his sons did not run into a bright career, probably due to their relatively early death.
 John (I) is mentioned only once in 1307, when – together with his cousin Paul (I) – bought Péli (today a borough of Bajót) from the sons of a certain Halifa.
 Bartholomew (I) – together with Paul (I) – bought a portion along with half of a tower in Schattendorf in 1312.
 His familiares lived in the estates Tord and Keych near Lake Neusiedl (Fertő) in 1318.
 Andrew (or Endurl) was a royal squire.
 Together with his cousins (Paul and Lawrence) and brother Nicholas (I), he was granted the duty of Kövesd and the estate Pomogy in Sopron County (present-day Pamhagen, Austria) in 1320 by Charles I of Hungary.
 Four years later, in 1324, Paul (I), Lawrence, Nicholas (I) and Denis were granted the land Alramus along the river Leitha for his services in Charles' unification war.
 Among the sons of Michael, only Nicholas I (or Nykul) had a descendant, Nicholas (III) "the Hungarian" from his wife Margaret, daughter of Otto von Cheyawe.
 By the time of the marriage, only Denis had given a guarantee for her dowry.
 It is plausible his brothers deceased by then.
-Michael also had a daughter Margaret, who get married to John (I) Szabari from the gens (clan) Hahót.
+Michael also had a daughter Margaret, who married John (I) Szabari from the gens (clan) Hahót.
 The Szabari family became extinct in the 1370s.